 Table 1.
-Studies of sudden cardiac deaths in young athletes or during sport related activities S which identified HCM as a cause 24 Table 2: Positions on familial screening for HCM 41 Table 3.
-Summary of national and professional organisation's positions on screening of athletes 43 Table 4.
-Causes of sudden cardiac death in young athletes 48 Table 5: Incidence of sudden cardiac death in young people in the Veneto Region of Italy 51 Table 6 Summary of studies estimating the prevalence of HCM 80 Table 7.
-Summary of studies estimating the incidence of HCM 83 Table 8.
-Summary of non-UK studies reporting sudden cardiac deaths due to HCM as a proportion of all sudden cardiac deaths 85 Table 9.RCTs of treatment of HCM: outcomes measures, assessment and follow-up 87 Table 10.
-RCT of treatment of HCM: Outcome measures, assessment and follow-up 98 Table 11.
-Summary of the observational evidence on the effectiveness of ICDs in primary prevention of sudden cardiac death in asymptomatic or mildly limiting systematic HCM F 01 Table 12.
-Critical appraisal of the observational evidence on the effectiveness of ICDs in the e primary prevention of sudden cardiac death in people with HCM who are asymptomatic or have mildly limiting symptoms1 03 igure 1.
-Three-year averaged HCM mortality in the England and Wales, 2002-2005: ONS [42.1 and I42.2] 1 igure 2.
-Proportion of patients with risk factors for SD plotted aside 6-year mortality rate of D for groups with none to three risk factors 8 igure 3: Annual incidence rates of sudden cardiovascular death in screened competitive thletes and unscreened non athletes aged 12 to 35 years in the Veneto region of Italy (1979- 004) 2
+Studies of sudden cardiac death in young athletes (or during sports-related activitie es) which identified HCM as a cause .25 Table 2.
+Positions on familial screening for HCM .42 Table 3.
+Summary of national and professional organisations' positions on screening of athletes. .44 Table 4.
+Causes of sudden cardiac death in young athletes.
+49 Table 5.
+Incidence of sudden cardiac death in young athletes and non athletes in the Veneto ) region of Italy .52 Table 6.
+Summary of studies estimating the prevalence of HCM .80 Table 7.
+Summary of studies estimating the incidence of HCM .83 Table 8.
+Summary of non-UK studies reporting sudden cardiac deaths due to HCM as a proportion of all sudden cardiac deaths .85 Table 9.
+Summary of RCTs evaluating the effectiveness of treatments for HCM .87 Table 10.
+Critical appraisal of RCTs evaluating the effectiveness of treatments for HCM .98 Table 11.
+Summary of the observational evidence on the effectiveness of ICDs in primary prevention of sudden cardiac death in asymptomatic or mildly limiting symptomatic HCM patients 101 Table 12.
+Critical appraisal of the observational evidence on the effectiveness of ICDs in th ne primary prevention of sudden cardiac death in people with HCM who are asymptomatic or have mildly limiting symptoms 103